arvindpandit27/cpp/README.md

 # The problem with the problem

 ### No single solution
 Coding is like um... abstract art.
 But not as ~illogical~ crazy.
 There is surely a method to the madness.
 99.9% of times, there is no single way to write a piece of code.
-For me personally, being a novice at coding with intermediate math skills, this is often a very difficlt problem.
+For me personally, being a novice at coding with intermediate math skills, this is often a very difficult problem.

-### Too long to read
+### The Multi-domain aspect
 Do I focus on the algorithm?
 Do I focus on the implementation?
 A bit of both?
 I get lost in the details so easily!

 ### Lacks humour
 Existing C++ docs gets rid of the fun in learning.
 They are boring and meandering and long and confusing.

 #Why do we care about learning to write good code?
 - Unfortunately since a lot of people code, there's a ton of crap code out there.
 We need to be able to distinguish good and bad.